May 1 has long been known as a day of celebration throughout much of Europe.

 Thankfully, we are getting to the time of year when we can enjoy the spoils from closer to home.
-The farmers' market is now open, and gardens are valiantly working to sprout local veggies and flowers for us to enjoy.
-I just heard about Chef Jon Garratt’s “Plant a Row – Grow a Row” program with the Kelowna Food Bank as well, so I will be planting some extra seeds to help supply those in need in our community.
-I am hoping the Westside will allow me to donate in the same fashion.
-If you want to see the program details, click on the video.
+The Kelowna Farmer’s and Crafter’s Market is now open, and gardens are valiantly working to sprout local veggies and flowers for us to enjoy.

-I love gardening and seasonal traditions and symbols so I have put some Lilies of the Valley in my sensory garden out back, in keeping with the French tradition of May Day.
-Bouquets of these little white flowers are given to loved ones on May First, something that began with King Charles IX when he received them as a lucky charm and passed them to the ladies at court.
-Between those blossoms and the lavender planted at the garden gate for luck, the gardens at Rabbit Hollow should be set for a great gardening season!
+I love gardening, as well as seasonal traditions and symbols, so I have put some Lilies of the Valley in my sensory garden out back, in keeping with the French tradition of May Day.
+Bouquets of these little white flowers are given to loved ones on May 1, something that began with King Charles IX when he received them as a lucky charm and passed them to the ladies at court.
+I highly recommend them, as their delicate scent is exquisite.

 The magic of new shoots and fresh tastes is sure to inspire the spring fairies to awaken their kin and bring the spirit of summer into full regalia.
 If you feel the urge to dance through a field, carry on!